MarkClinton/footy-stats-cli/README.md

 **Cause**: The pause() function doesnt handle arrow keys as input very well.
 It doesnt clean or decode the arrow key input.
 This meant it was filling the input buffer with 3 inputs every time it was used with the pause() method.

- **Resolution**: Blessed was already being used to add colour to text.
+ **Solution**: Blessed was already being used to add colour to text.
 Blessed also had functionality to handle keyboard input.
 I created
  2 methods called ```user_enter_action``` and ```user_enter_or_action```.
 Utilizing Blessed's keyboard input functionality, ```user_enter_action```
  only accepts enter as an input and throws a warning onscreen when enter is not selected. ```user_enter_or_action``` method was created to handle input on paginated screens.
 It needed to have 2 options, either Enter for the next page or Q to go back to main menu.
 It also throws